killme2008/clojure-control/README.md

 				  :user "login"
 				  :addresses ["a.domain.com" "b.domain.com"])

-And,otpions can be a vector:
+Options can be a vector,for example:

 			:rsync-options ["-vzrtopg","--delete"]